potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 ---

-A runscript defines all aspects of a benchmark set and the systems used to run them.
+A runscript defines all aspects of a benchmark set and the systems used to run it.
 The following sections explain each part of a typical runscript, helping you adapt an existing runscript or create a new one from scratch.

 Various runscripts can be found on the [examples] page.